Scientific name: Carduelis spinus

 Weight: 12 – 18 g

-Female siskins build nests usually high up in conifer trees.
+Siskins breed from early April.
+The female builds the nest usually high up in a conifer tree.
 The nest is small and made from twigs, heather, grass, moss and cobwebs lined with hair, fur and feathers.

 Siskins are seed eaters and are particularly dependent on spruce during breeding season as well as alders and birch.
 They will supplement their diet with insects.